acmsnu/2022/README.md

 ![Forking a repository](./images/1.jpg)

 - If you want you can change the name of the fork and then click "Create Fork".
+> This will create a fork of the repository in your account.
+Fork is a copy of a repository.
+It allows you to freely experiment with changes without affecting the original project.
+You can read more about it [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 ![Changing the name of the fork](./images/2.jpg)